NielsDegrande/cycle/README.md

 1. Record a workflow with built-in screen recording.
 1. Process the video to generate instructions.
-1. Use computer use to playback the recording, combined with a custom instruction.
+1. Use Computer Use to playback the recording, combined with a custom instruction.

 ## Getting Started